 Hundreds of years have passed since the first enamel jewelry was made.
 During this time, designers created enamel jewelry inspired by previous enamellers.
 However, in their enamel artistry, they not only used past experience but also incorporated their own innovations and ideas.
 Each period has greatly shaped enamel craftsmanship.
 It’s interesting to learn about the history of enamel jewelry and different trends that characterized each period.

 Egypt (4000-345 BC)

-Thanks to the knowledge and experience from the ancient Egypt, the enamel technology has improved greatly and reached its height in the 4th century during the Byzantine time, using mainly blue coating.
-During this period enamel jewelry became more gorgeous and popular even in Europe.
-After that, copper enamel jewelry replaced gold, hence reducing manufacturing costs.
+Thanks to the knowledge and experience from ancient Egypt, enamel technology has improved greatly and reached its height in the 4th century during the Byzantine time, when blue coating was primarily used.
+During this period enamel jewelry became more beautiful and popular even in Europe.
+Subsequently, copper enamel jewelry replaced gold, hence reducing manufacturing costs.